NMRTeamTBI/MultiNMRFit/doc/tutorials.rst

 .. note:: Number of peaks
         Number of peaks is by default limited to 15.

-The peaks detection is automatic within the spectral range provided by the user in the first step.
+The peaks detection is automatically performed on the reference spectrum and within the spectral range provided by the user in the first step.
 Only peaks with an assigned *Cluster ID* will be fitted later on (e.g. by leaving *Cluster ID* it means that the peak is not included in the analysis)

 The mulitplicity of each cluster is automatically defined by the number of repetitions of the same *Cluster ID*